yumimoto/seq_med/README.md

 # seq_med
 Application of bioinformatics to structure analysis

-This application is for text analysis using methods most commomly used for DNA analysis.
+This program is to analyse text structure using methods most commomly used for DNA sequence analysis.